GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     Now, let's work together in our groups to create an RNA-seq mapping and count script.

     * You will be assigned to breakout rooms
-    * Appreciate if one person from the room volunteers to share the screen as the group works together to compile the script
+    * One person from the room must volunteer to share their screen as the group works together to compile the script
     <br>
     !!! quote ""
-        1. It is safe to compile and submit the script from `/rna_seq` parent directory as it will override the existing results from above steps.
+        1. It is safe to compile and submit the script from `/rna_seq` parent directory as it will override the existing results from the above steps.
 Applications used in this pipeline will obey the "override" by default.
-However, some applications will demand the existing outputs to be deleted or use a provided flag such as `--override` (If it is available as a function of the application)
+However, some applications will demand the existing outputs to be deleted or use a provided flag such as `--override` (if it is available as a function of the application)
         2. On the other hand, how about we bring more structure to "results/outputs" ? .i.e.
 Perhaps create a **results** directory for `sam`,`bam` and `counts` sub-directories than creating `/Mapping` (for both sam and bam) and `/Counts`  ?
 (Similar to what we have done in Variant calling pipeline)
-        3. Also, above testing was done with three separate `for` loops.
+        3. Also, the above testing was done with three separate `for` loops.
 Is it possible to bring them altogether under one `for` loop ?

 ---